EdmundsAPI/edmundsapi.github.com/api-documentation/inventory/vehicle_listings/v1/01_listings_by_dealer/api-description.md

 ### Description

-Get cars available for sale at a specific dealership by providing the dealership ID, which is returned through [this endpoint](/api-documentation/dealer/details_and_location/v1/)
+Get cars available for sale at a specific dealership by providing the dealership ID

 ### URL